goneri/kitchen-mincer/doc/source/index.rst

 The medias
 ----------

-The word media is used to describe all resources out of the Marmitte.
+The word media is used to describe all resources out of the Marmite.
 For example:

 * a special operating system image available through HTTP
 * a snapshot of a Ceph volume